A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “What’s the problem that you’re trying to solve?”
 I asked.

 “A bubble sort,” she said.
 “Numeric to start with, but part two is alphanumeric.
-Then we have to also write an insertion sort to do both.
+Then, we also have to write an insertion sort to do both.
 I also need to write a short paper on how efficient each one is.
 It’s due in a week.”

 “OK.
 Where do you get the data?”

-“We have to read in from a file provided by the professor.
+“We have to read from a file provided by the professor.
 There are three different numeric files and three different alphanumeric files.”

-“So talk to me about how you think a bubble sort should be done,” I said.
+“So, talk to me about how you think a bubble sort should be done,” I said.
 “Not necessarily in computer terms, but just the concepts.”

 We spent the next forty minutes just talking about how to evaluate a problem and develop an algorithm.
 By the end of that conversation, I felt she had a pretty good grasp of the issues, and she’d developed, with careful prodding by me, pseudocode for each problem.